dcorbe/dirwatch/README.md

 # Usage:

-Usage: dirwatch [-d] <directory> <commandline> &nbsp;
+Usage: dirwatch [-d] <directory> <commandline>

-Where <directory> is the directory you want to watch &nbsp;
+Where <directory> is the directory you want to watch

-and <commandline> is the command line you want to call on change &nbsp;
+and <commandline> is the command line you want to call on change

-Be sure to enclose <commandline> in quotes to feed in arguments &nbsp;
+Be sure to enclose <commandline> in quotes to feed in arguments

-Example: dirwatch /tank/u80/www "/usr/bin/env python3 rsync.py" &nbsp;
+Example: dirwatch /tank/u80/www "/usr/bin/env python3 rsync.py"